-An example of a successful habit that most top bloggers share in common, is that we create regular, recurring blocks of time on our calendars to spend on key activities like writing, researching, publishing and promoting our content.
-If you don't physically block off at least a few hours to work on your blog each week—whether it's in the mornings before your day job or during the evenings after putting your kids to bed—you won't make progress quickly enough to stay engaged over the long-term.
+An example of a successful habit that most top bloggers share in common, is that we create regular, recurring blocks of time on our calendars to spend on key activities like writing, doing keyword research, publishing and promoting our content.
+If you don’t physically block off at least a few hours to work on your blog each week—whether it’s in the mornings before your day job or during the evenings after putting your kids to bed—you won’t make progress quickly enough to stay engaged over the long-term.

 2. “Prepare to make big sacrifices and spend a lot of time on getting your blog meaningful traction.”
 Michelle Schroeder, Making Sense of Cents

 When I asked Michelle to share her biggest piece of blogging advice with me on a recent episode of my podcast about how she consistently earns well over $100,000/mo from her blog, she echoed similar sentiments when it comes to just how much work has gone into getting her blog to where it is today.
-When it comes to sacrificing time in order to grow her blog, here's Michelle's best blogging advice:
+When it comes to sacrificing time in order to grow her blog, here’s Michelle’s best blogging tips and advice:

 “The biggest sacrifice I’ve had to make over the years has definitely been using pretty much all of my time towards my blog, especially early on.
 In the beginning, I was spending anywhere from 20 to 40 hours a week on my blog, when it was just a hobby—not even a true side hustle yet.
 When it became a serious side hustle, I was spending 40 hours a week on it.”